Widow inheritance: Afghanistan

-Widowhood in sub-Saharan Africa
+Widowhood in Sub-Saharan Africa

-The circumstances of widows in sub-Saharan African nations are complicated by both economic challenges and traditional social expectations.
+The circumstances of widows in Sub-Saharan African nations are complicated by both economic challenges and traditional social expectations.
 As of 2015, over 9 million widows face extreme poverty in sub-Saharan Africa.
 In many nations, policy contributes to the inability of widows to acquire economic independence after the death of their husbands.
 A widow may need to abide by widow inheritance traditions and remain with the husband's family, often requiring her to marry the husband's brother, to ensure that she remains in possession of property.

-Widow Inheritance traditions are particularly prevalent in sub-Saharan Africa, compared to the rest of the continent, and these traditions are reported across many nations in the region.
-Widows face a lack of legal rights to family property due to gender-discriminatory legal systems.
-They are unlikely to have the resources to utilize legal systems as a means of fighting traditional power structures.
+Widow inheritance traditions are particularly prevalent in Sub-Saharan Africa compared to the rest of the continent, and such traditions are reported across many nations in the region.
+Widows face a lack of legal rights to family property because of gender-discriminatory legal systems.
+They are unlikely to have the resources to use legal systems as a means of fighting traditional power structures.
 There are many formal and informal rules concerning the inheritance of property, particularly land for rural women, that inhibit stable economic conditions.
-Due to these limitations, widows are coerced into inheritance traditions as a means of maintaining stability for their families.
+Those limitations cause widows to be coerced into inheritance traditions as a means of maintaining stability for their families.
 These widow inheritance traditions often include "cleansing" rituals, depending on the traditional culture of a given region.

-In many sub-Saharan regions, such as within the Ovambo culture of Namibia, formal and informal structures of gender inequality force widows to sacrifice their independence for inheritance traditions either within the late husband's family or externally.
-Widow inheritance often emerges to combat property loss and social rejection, and forced re-marriage to a brother of the deceased husband is a common widow inheritance tradition that many traditional cultures promote.
+In many Sub-Saharan regions, such as within the Ovambo culture of Namibia, formal and informal structures of gender inequality force widows to sacrifice their independence for inheritance traditions within the late husband's family or externally.
+Widow inheritance often emerges to combat property loss and social rejection and to forced remarriage to a brother of the deceased husband is a common widow inheritance tradition that many traditional cultures promote.

-Many modern legal systems in sub-Saharan Africa, such as within the Tanzanian government, have attempted to combat the customary law that enforces structures of inheritance and disinheritance.
-However, poor application and enforcement of these modern legal systems ensures that customary law remains the default in countries such as Ghana, Nigeria, Tanzania, Zambia, and Zimbabwe.
+Many modern legal systems in Sub-Saharan Africa, such as in Tanzania, have attempted to combat the customary law that enforces structures of inheritance and disinheritance.
+However, poor application and enforcement of the modern legal systems ensures that customary law remains the default in countries such as Ghana, Nigeria, Tanzania, Zambia and Zimbabwe.